aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### The Workspace

-A running server frequently checks whether the workspace on disk was changed since the server was started.
+A running server might frequently check whether the workspace on disk was changed since the server was started if configured accordingly.
 If that is the case the server will load the workspace again.
 This allows an easy update in case no complex actions are required.

 I> This mechanism is active by default but might be switched off with `[CONFIG]ReloadWS` in the INI file

-Naturally, the server will produce an error message for a short period during the reload; expect 20 seconds or more, depending on the number of packages managed by the server.
+Naturally, the server will produce an error message for a short period during the reload; expect 10 seconds or more, depending on the number of packages managed by the server.

 ## The INI file

 Entries in the INI file might have been added or removed.
 Whether that is the case will be revealed by the release notes.
 If something has changed follow the release notes. _Do not replace the INI file!_

 The server checks the INI file for having been changed, and if that is the case re-initialize the INI file.
-However, whether that works or not depends on the kind of change: a number of settings are required at a very early stage, and cannot be simply changed later on.
+However, whether that works or not depends on the kind of change: a number of settings are required at a very early stage, and cannot be changed later on.
 Again the release notes will tell.

 ## Assets